 Reflecting on my Junior Year

-A year filled with academic pressure, loads of anxiety, and obstacles to overcome: That was my junior year.
+A year filled with academic pressure, loads of anxiety, and obstacles to overcome: that was my junior year.
 Unfortunately, this past school year was without a doubt, one of the most stressful and difficult.
-The hours of studying and homework, on top of test prep and thinking about college drained me–mentally and emotionally.
+The hours of studying and homework, on top of test prep and thinking about college drained me– mentally and emotionally.
 Worse yet, the anxiety I was experiencing was so extreme it even impacted my health.
 However, knowing that life won’t get any easier, I am beyond thankful for having experienced and enduring these stressful times.
 There is no better way to learn about yourself than having to grapple with challenges and battling through them.
-I’d like to share what helped me cope with my anxiety and what I learned about myself with my you, my community, and especially with my peers.
+I’d like to share what helped me cope with my anxiety and what I learned about myself with you, my community, and especially with my peers.
 Maybe what helps me, can help you.

 - Planning each day with flexibility and variability